STATUS : SJR103 WAS PASSED OUT OF THE SENATE STATE AFFAIRS COMMITTEE AND WILL BE HEARD ON THE SENATE FLOOR NEXT, MOST LIKELY THE WEEK OF 3/3.

 This proposed legislation would make an amendment to the constitution of Idaho, specifically in regards to the management of state endowment lands.
 The amendment distinguishes between state endowment lands and public lands acquired from the federal government, with a stipulation that federally managed lands that may be endowed in the FUTURE will be placed in a trust which prohibits their sale.
 Additionally, these lands will be managed to promote balance in specific areas.
 You can read the bill text here.

 Background: Public lands, especially in Idaho, are under increased scrutiny following suggestions on a federal level in 2025 involving sale of such lands.
 With 66% of Idaho comprised of public lands, there are very passionate conversations related to protection of these spaces.
 While Idaho public lands are a mixture of federal and state managed lands, there is a significant impact to grazing permittees should sale of these lands be considered.
 Currently, the State Land Board (comprised of the Governor, Attorney General, State Controller, Superintendent of Education, and the Idaho Department of Lands Director) are constitutionally obligated to maximize return to the endowment – be it through grazing lease, recreation, or sale of these lands.
 This constitutional amendment requires that lands acquired through land exchanges (Federal -> State) be set aside in a trust and managed differently than what is currently required by the endowment.
-Unfortunately, these stipulations do not explicitly include the protection of grazing as part of the balanced management, rather leaning to other elements of multiple use.

 Why is this important to cattle producers in Idaho?